robertpiosik/CodeWebChat/README.md

 **A 100% free and open-source tool for AI pair programming.** With its non-agentic, context-first design, it favors concise instructions over mundane specifications.
 Makes AI predictable, fast and cost efficient.

-CWC works with VS Code and its derivatives (Cursor, Windsurf, VSCodium, etc.).
+Works with VS Code and its derivatives (Cursor, Windsurf, VSCodium, etc.).

 ✅ **Edit context** with 15+ free chatbots or direct API calls \
 ✅ **Integrate multi-file changes** with confidence \